arafatm/arafatm.github.io/quotes.md

 > Enjoy every minute of life.
 Never second-guess life. -- Michael Jordan

-> I believe greatness is an evolutionary process that changes and evolves era to era."  -- Michael Jordan
+> I believe greatness is an evolutionary process that changes and evolves era to era.  -- Michael Jordan

 > If I had been playing for money I would have complained a long time ago that I was underpaid. -- Michael Jordan